 The phone rang in the early morning.
 Something about the jingle of it made me feel apprehensive.

-“Mrs. Donahoe passed away during the night in her sleep.
+"Mrs. Donahoe passed away during the night in her sleep.
 We know so many people we are having a private funeral.
-We would like for you to be there.”
+Please will you be there?"
 Patsy spoke with quiet remorse.

 Already a great loneliness settled over me.
 The funeral was short but the large room was full and overflowing.
-The speaker simply said, “Mrs. Donahoe wanted to be remembered as a hard worker.”
+The minister simply said, "Mrs. Donahoe wanted to be remembered as a hard worker."

-I did feel guilty now that I had squelched the thought of giving her a last belief in her son’s settling down with a wife.
-He very soon was married to a very nice lady who owned the land next to him so it all worked out for the best.
+I could have felt guilty for having squelched the thought of giving her a last belief in her son’s settling down with a wife if not for the woman next door to them who had a small son.
+I often saw Bill in his truck with the boy beside him.
+This was before his mother’s death.
+He soon was married to a very nice lady who owned the land next to him so it all worked out for the best.
+Mrs. Donahoe accomplished her last task, the one to see her son married and settled.

 The days were going by slowly.
 I had known there was a lump in my side for quite a while but it wasn’t until now I began to feel tired all the time.
-My mind was turning toward home.
-Surgery wasn’t a new thing because Mark had been delivered by Caesarian and I wanted to be close to family in case anything was really wrong.
+I made a decision to return home.
+Surgery wasn’t a new thing because Mark had been delivered by Caesarian and I wanted to be close to family in case anything went wrong.
+Little did I know what the future held for me.

 Return to section index page